isakbm/gitgraph.nvim/DUAL_PANE.md

 - Requires Neovim 0.8+
 - Must be run from within a Git repository
+- Opens in a new tab to avoid buffer name conflicts
 - Creates two synchronized buffers with independent horizontal scrolling
 - Scroll synchronization can be toggled at runtime
+- Uses unique buffer names with timestamps to prevent conflicts
+- Press `q` to close the dual-pane tab